hpsg2022/hpsg2022/README.md

-The 29th International Conference on Head-Driven Phrase Structure Grammar will be virtually hosted at Nagoya University and the National Institute for Japanese Language and Linguistics on 29 July - 31 July 2021.
+The 29th International Conference on Head-Driven Phrase Structure Grammar will be virtually hosted at Nagoya University and the National Institute for Japanese Language and Linguistics on 29 July - 31 July 2022.
 It is an **online event**.
 Abstracts are invited that address linguistic, foundational, or computational issues relating to or in the spirit of the framework of Head-Driven Phrase Structure Grammar.

 ### Conference Format

-The HPSG 2021 conference will be a two-day main conference.
-It will be followed by a one-day workshop on Computational Linguistics on East Asian languages, which will be announced separately.
+The HPSG 2022 conference will be a two-day main conference.
+It will be followed by a one-day workshop on Computational Linguistics on East Asian Languages, which will be announced separately.
 Presentations will be pre-recorded and pre-loaded on the conference website, and the discussion period will be online.

 ### Submissions